 More Command Figures

 In a severe bout of 'what to paint next' I added some command figures to my Parliamentarian and Royalist armies.
-As Peter Pig make a limited number of 'generals' I had to deploy my trusty headswapping skillz to try and make them look a little different.
+As the manufacturer of my figures only makes a limited number of 'generals' I had to deploy my trusty headswapping skillz to try and make them look a little different.

 I have become a little hung up on detail recently and now strive to have the correct coloured hair/horses/etc for the real life commanders that my figures represent.
 We are blessed that there are a number of portraits to use for reference; unfortunately some portraits are proving rather difficult to track down (if they exist at all), which is where the use of lobster pot helmets comes in very handy.